ApurvShah007/ApurvShah007/README.md

 <div>
  <p>

-I am 20 years old and I double major in Computer Science and Mathematics with a concentration in Actuarial Science at University of Massachusetts, Amherst.
-I am fascinated by Trading and Financial Markets.
-I aspire to become an accomplished Quantitative Analyst and manage my own fund one day.
-I am deeply interested in Algorithmic and systematic trading.
-I am also interested in software development and API Engineering to make pwerful developer tools for others.
-I aspire to wrk for some company and develop software that has a positive impace pn Society.

-I am always on the lookout for new projects to work on and new people to collaborate with.
-Do check out my repositories and feel free to reach out if you would like to work on any of my existing projects or if you think that I would be a good fit in your project.
-Visit my [DEV.to](https://dev.to/apurvshah007) page.
+I am a 23 year old who graduated form UMass Amherst with a double major in Computer Science and Mathematics with a concentration in Statistics.
+I currently work as a Technology analyst at Morgan Stanley working on enhancing internal tools and working on full stack innovative projects that focus on improving efficiency and  effectioveness of data.
+I am proficient in Java and Python and also work regularly wit Spark and SQL.

-I am a student developer [@stocksmith](https://github.com/stocksmith) where we actively manage the stocksmith package is which is an open-source power development tool for stock data analysis including msart machine-learning and NLP functions in the backend.
+I was a student developer [@stocksmith](https://github.com/stocksmith) where we actively managed the stocksmith package is which is an open-source power development tool for stock data analysis including msart machine-learning and NLP functions in the backend.
 I work on writing and maintaining the analytic and machine-learning functions.

-Do visit my Medium page where I ocassioanlly publish about my experiences exploring the world of open-source development and how this year has been so unique.

 </h4>
 </div>